-Accuser says Harvey Weinstein forced oral sex on her
+Accuser tells jury that Harvey Weinstein forced oral sex on her

 Actress Rosie Perez, a longtime friend of Sciorra, testified on Friday that Sciorra told her about the rape soon after it happened.
 She said she urged Sciorra to go to the police, but Sciorra refused, saying, “He’d destroy me.”

-Reporting By Brendan Pierson in New York; Editing by Bill Berkrot and Jonathan Oatis and Noeleen Walder
+Reporting By Brendan Pierson in New York; Editing by Noeleen Walder, Jonathan Oatis and Grant McCool